kellermartin/pybind11/Readme.md

 # Creating a c++ python module using pybind11
 The following small example demonstrates how a class in c++ can be exposed as a python module.
-The example is kept small and concise and shows the implementation of a very simple Calculator that is able to add and subtract to an initial number that is provided in the contructor call of the object.
+The example is kept small and concise and shows the implementation of a very simple Calculator that is able to add and subtract to an initial number that is provided in the constructor call of the object.

 ## Install Prerequisites